Flexiana/framework/doc/contribution.md

 See `./script/auto.sh help` for more advanced options.

-Remember it's necessary to have `docker/docker-compose` installed in your host machine.
-Docker daemon should be initialized a priori, otherwise the chain of commands fails.
+Remember it's necessary to have `docker` & `docker-compose` installed in your host machine.
+Docker daemon should be running.
+The chain of commands fails otherwise.
 It should also be noted that after the first installation everything will be cached preventing unnecessary rework, it's possible to run only the tests, if your development environment is already up, increasing the overall productivity.

 ```shell
 ./script/auto.sh -y tests
 ```

-## Deps

-We define some aliases to make possible to use `deps.edn` directly (recommend).

 ## leiningen